Skip to main content

 ELIGIBILITY: CAN I ENTER THE COMPETITION IF I HAVE UNSPENT FUNDS FROM A RETENTION, ROMNES OR KELLETT MID-CAREER AWARD, OR NAMED PROFESSORSHIP?

-Balances in these accounts are considered “non-prejudicial,” and are not considered in deciding eligibility for an award in the Fall Research Competition.
-See the separate FAQ on startup funds for information about how they are considered.
+Balances in these accounts are considered “non-prejudicial,” and are not taken into account in deciding eligibility for an award in the Fall Research Competition.
+See the separate FAQ on startup funds for information about how these funds are considered.

 ELIGIBILITY: IS THE WRITING OF TEXTBOOKS INCLUDED IN ‘RESEARCH?’
 WHAT ABOUT TRANSLATING?
 EDITING?
 OUTREACH ACTIVITIES?